HKUST-Aerial-Robotics/Omni-swarm/README.md

 A graph-based optimization and forward propagation working as the back-end of the **Omni-swarm** to fuse the measurements from the front-end.
 According to the experiment result, the proposed decentralized state estimation method on the swarm system achieves centimeter-level relative state estimation accuracy while ensuring global consistency.
 Moreover, supported by the **Omni-swarm**, inter-drone collision avoidance can be accomplished in a whole decentralized scheme without any external device, demonstrating the potential of **Omni-swarm** to be the foundation of autonomous aerial swarm flights in different scenarios.

+The is the code for __Omni-swarm: A Decentralized Omnidirectional Visual-Inertial-UWB State Estimation System for Aerial Swarms__.
+The manuscript has been accepted by IEEE Transactions on Robotics (T-RO), a preprint version is [here](https://arxiv.org/abs/2103.04131).

 The structure of Omni-swarm is